Tooltip

 Data margins

-To improve readability, it is recommended to use specific margins between labels and values inside the tooltip.
+To improve readability, it's recommended to use specific margins between labels and values inside the tooltip.
 Detailed recommendations for tooltip margins can be found in Data visualization and Summary.

 Placement